 You: “Here honey.
 Sit down and help me figure out how to be more helpful with expenses.”

 Husband: (Sits down hesitantly.
 Doesn’t know what to expect or what to do.
-Continued blaming only gets agreement and quickly takes the energy out of his anger).
+Continued blaming only gets your agreement and quickly takes the energy out of his anger).

 You: (Use a problem solving method to define the problem and come up with solutions together.
 After that, you both feel a little closer.
 Your husband feels good about himself because he was able to help you).

 In this example, you did not defend yourself, nor did you agree that you are out of control or spend too much.
 Instead, you used his blame as an opportunity for working together.
 By being more focused on the outcome of your discussion than on the blaming, you were able to start to help him learn a better way of working on problems.
 You would not have had that chance if you just defended yourself, shut up, or blamed back.
-(If you don’t have a positive problem solving method you like to use, you can find a chapter on this in Connecting Through Yes! ).
+(The skills used in this example can be found in the book, Connecting Through Yes! ).

 You are not stuck between two choices–whether to put up with the blaming or end the relationship.
 There are many things that you can do to rebuild respect, communication, love, attraction, and partnership in your marriage.
 These are part of the six steps for how to save a marriage.
 The right steps, and the right skills, can bring back the love in your marriage.